esy/esy.github.io/docs/what-why.md

 ### For npm users

-For those familiar with [npm](https://npmjs.org/), esy allows to work with Reason/OCaml projects within the familiar npm-like workflow:
+For those familiar with [npm](https://npmjs.org/), esy allows working with Reason/OCaml projects within a familiar npm-like workflow:

 * Declare dependencies in `package.json`.

-* Install and build with `esy install` and `esy build` commands.
+* Install and build with the `esy install` and `esy build` commands.
 Dependencies' source code end up in `node_modules`.

 * Share your work with other developers by publishing on npm registry and/or github.